Irv Cross: Early life

-Cross was born in Hammond, Indiana, as the eighth of 15 children.
-He attended Hammond High, where he played football and basketball and was also a track athlete.
-The Times named him the 1957 Male Athlete of the Year.
-He was inducted into the Hammond Sports Hall of Fame.
+Cross was born in Hammond, Indiana, as the fourth of 13 or eighth of 15 children.
+His mother died in childbirth in 1951, when Cross was in 7th grade.
+His father was a heavy drinker and had beaten Cross's mother during his childhood; these memories remained raw for Cross throughout his life.
+After her death, Cross took on responsibilities in caring for his younger siblings, and would frequently miss school to look out for them.
+He also served in his community as a Sunday school teacher, lifeguard and summer camp counselor by the time he was 17.
+Cross also spent parts of his summers working for a local attorney.

+He attended Hammond High School, where he played football, basketball and was also a member of the track team as a broad jumper and low hurdler.
+As a senior, he was a two-way player on the school's football team, leading Hammond to its first division title in 19 years.
+He scored nine touchdowns as a running back, and was considered an even better defensive player.
+He shared the football team's most valuable player honors in 1957.

+The Hammond Times (later known as The Times) named him the 1957 Prep Athlete of the Year, among multi-sport male athletes from 14 schools in the Hammond region.

 College career

-Cross graduated with a Bachelor of Science degree from Northwestern University School of Education and Social Policy in 1961, the same graduating class as future broadcasting colleague Brent Musburger.
+Cross received a scholarship to attend Northwestern University.
+He graduated with a Bachelor of Science degree from Northwestern's School of Education and Social Policy in 1961, the same graduating class as future broadcasting colleague Brent Musburger.
 He was part of Ara Parseghian's first recruiting class with the Wildcats.
 A three-year football letterman from 1958 through 1960, Cross played wide receiver, defensive back, and defensive end for Northwestern.
 He was a team captain and an honorable mention All-Conference selection in the Big Ten in 1960.
 He also starred in track and was honored as the university's Male Athlete of the Year as a senior.